ambraierardi/assignment_2_2023/README.md

 Launch file
 ----------------------
-The launch file, named `assignment1.launch`, is a file necessary to launch all the nodes at the same time.
+The launch file, named `assignment1.launch`, is a file necessary to launch all the nodes at the same time, through which the parameter of the `'window_size'` is set.

 Flowchart of the project
 ----------------------